Academic Resource Center

 Students have access to the GBC Wi-Fi, which is available in most locations on Campus.
 Common indoor areas such as the HLLC, lounges, apartments, and classrooms are covered by the network.
 Most outside locations are also accessible, including the gazebo near the softball field, outside seating areas, parking lots, etc.

 Students should access configuration instructions by logging into Campus Web, clicking the Technology tab and selecting GBC Wi-Fi from the left menu.
 Students encountering problems can obtain assistance from a Student Tech Assistant in the Hirons Library and Learning Center or request an appointment by completing the online wireless appointment request form.
-Two weeks into each semester/session, any enrolled student who has not secured their schedule for the current semester/session will lose wireless access.
+Two weeks into each academic term, any enrolled student who has not secured their schedule for the current academic term will lose wireless access.
 Once a student secures their schedule, access will be reinstated within one business day.
 Students can check to see if they have secured their class schedules on Campus Web by selecting Have I Secured My Schedule? located on the Finances tab.
 Students who have not completed the required Building a GBC Community - Student VAWA Training after two reminders may lose wireless access.
 Once the student completes the training, wireless access will be reinstated within one business day.

 The gbcALERT system is aimed at improving safety on Campus and enables Goldey-Beacom College to provide rapid delivery of messages via text messaging and email.
 With one text message or email, everyone can be notified about Campus emergencies, weather cancellations or delays, Campus happenings, etc. All students are encouraged to utilize this service.
 The College immediately notifies the Campus Community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, faculty, or staff on Campus.